|Table of Contents||>>||What is Faith?|

 "Faith is the substance of things hoped for, the evidence of things unseen."

 The underlying Hebrew concept of faith (emunah) means faithfulness.
-It includes belief, but also implies activity, an eventual responsiveness on our part (just as "Shema" doesn't mean "hear" only, but rather "hear and do").
+It includes belief, but also implies activity, an eventual response on our part (just as "Shema" doesn't mean "hear" only, but rather "hear and act accordingly").